 - Bracing: With solid tops on the rise in this price range, look out for the bracing pattern.
 New and redesigned bracings are getting better and closer to the soundhole.

 - Quality: While the body quality may be the same as what you would see in the $100 price range, you may see upgrades in hardware, soundboards, and bracing patterns.
 It may cost you a little bit more than a cheaper model in the $200 budget class, but it will be worth it for longer-lasting integrity and better sound performance.

 - Accessories: A variety of accessories and extras will be offered with multiple models of guitars.
 More expensive models may come without the extras since the cost will all go into the fundamental features of a guitar.
 Some guitars may come with an accessories bundle for an extra cost that may push you out of the price range.
 It’s always best to opt for a quality guitar and buy the accessories as you go.

 - Value: Being brand-specific may offer the best value in a guitar.
 Real tonewoods and upgraded hardware is the best judge of value in this price range.
 Included accessories are a bonus, but it’s important not to judge guitar quality or performance by the extras that are included.

 It’s About to Get Real

-This may be the price range that motivates a rookie to strive to be a pro.
+The under $200 price range may be the price range that motivates a rookie to strive to be a pro.
 You’re just getting started at hearing what “good” music sounds like and what a high-quality guitar should feel like.